 Why Add Hearing Testing to Your Primary Care Practice?

 A physician’s primary goal is always to provide the best care possible for your patients.
 When onboarding a new patient, you probably conduct a series of tests to gain a baseline assessment of their overall health.
 Once this is established, you continuously monitor to measure changes over time.
 A person’s hearing is a critical measure of that initial baseline audiometric assessment.

 Hearing loss is reported by the World Health Organization as the world’s largest disability and is especially significant in seniors.
 One out of three over the age of 65 and 80% over the age of 85 years are affected by hearing loss.
-According to U.S census reports, Americans aged 65 and older will reach an estimated 83.7 million by the year 2050.
+According to U.S. census reports, Americans aged 65 and older will reach an estimated 83.7 million by the year 2050.
 This is almost double the number in 2012.

 While seniors are the demographic most at risk for hearing loss, they most certainly are not the only ones affected.
 Between two to three children out of 1,000 are born with a detectable level of hearing loss, and almost 30 million Americans over the age of 12 have hearing loss in both of their ears.
-And according to the Journal of Pediatrics, 12.5% of children between the ages of 6 and 19 suffer from noise induced hearing loss as a result of listening to music through earbuds at unsafe volumes.
+And according to the Journal of Pediatrics, 12.5% of children between the ages of 6 and 19 suffer from noise-induced hearing loss as a result of listening to music through earbuds at unsafe volumes.
 When hearing loss in children is left undetected, they will often suffer speech, cognitive, and even social development delays.

 Hearing loss can be caused by many things – infections, trauma, some medications, or a number of different progressive diseases of the ear.
-Another potential cause, although rare, are some types of brain tumors.
-Administering hearing screening for your patients is an important first step to identify any serious problems.
+Another potential cause, although rare, is some types of brain tumors.
+Administering hearing screening for your patients is an important first step to identifying any serious problems.
 Ideally, everyone should get his or her hearing tested on a regular basis.
 The best way to encourage this is by making hearing screening as convenient as possible for your patients.